Research (1971-present; much full-text; RefWorks

 Scientifique (France) and the National Endowment for

 Humanities (USA).
-This subscription is limited to 10 simultaneous users.
+The user interface is EBSCO Host.
+This database is limited to 10 simultaneous users.

 Applied Science & Technology with Full Text (1983-present; much full-text;